IMDEANetworksWNG/Mikrotik-researcher-tools/README.md

     if [[ $total_retries -eq 10 ]]; then

-        echo "There is no ToF for a long time" echo "Unreachable" >> /tmp/tof_measurements.txt
+        echo "There is no FTM for a long time" echo "Unreachable" >> /tmp/ftm_measurements.txt
         break
     fi